i New mining code

 All mining projects require the completion of an environmental assessment.

-As previously noted, each applicant for a mining permit must prepare, at its own expense, an EIS to assist in such purpose.
+As previously noted, each applicant for a mining permit must prepare, at its own expense, an EIS to assist in this purpose.

 iii Third-party rights